Shaun Edwards (Australian footballer): AFL career

 At the conclusion of the 2016 season, despite strong performances in the VFL, Edwards was delisted by Essendon.
 He was subsequently drafted by Sydney in the 2017 rookie draft.
 After failing to play a match during the 2017 season, he retired from AFL football at the conclusion of the season to focus on Indigenous education in Australia and around the world.

+House of Darwin

+After his AFL career, Edwards formed fashion label House of Darwin.
+The brand draws inspiration from Darwin and the Northern Territory, blending vibrant, tropical influences with modern streetwear and high-fashion elements.
+House of Darwin has gained recognition for its bold prints, sustainable practices, and collaborations with artists and designers.
+The brand aims to promote a distinctive Australian identity and culture through its apparel and accessories, establishing itself as a prominent name in the contemporary fashion scene.